 - Orange book listings, patents, and exclusivity

-The final approval request for the ANDA should include a cover letter which details all changes since the TA was granted.
+The final approval request for the ANDA should include a cover letter which details all changes since tentative approval status was granted.
 The Agency also recommends including additional content for approval, such as:

 - An accurate Form FDA 356h